TxnLab/use-wallet/README.md

 ) => Promise<Uint8Array[]>
 ```

-The `signTransactions` function will accept an array of transactions or an array of transaction groups.
+The `signTransactions` function will accept an array of transactions (encoded) or an array of transaction groups.

+#### Advanced Usage

 You can optionally specify which transactions should be signed by providing an array of indexes as the second argument, `indexesToSign`.

 By setting `returnGroup` to `false`, the returned promise will resolve to an array of signed transactions only.
-Otherwise it will return flat array of all transactions by default.
+Otherwise it will return a flat array of all transactions by default.

 ### sendTransactions